atomicsamurai/elk-docker/README.md

 9. There is also a starter [Canvas](https://www.elastic.co/webinars/intro-to-canvas-a-new-way-to-tell-visual-stories-in-kibana) which show some popular / common statistics.

-This can be accessed [HERE](http://localhost:5601/app/canvas#/workpad/workpad-forgerock-summary)
+This can be accessed at http://localhost:5601/app/canvas#/workpad/workpad-forgerock-summary

 A time period for restricting the data in Canvas can be selected at the top of page.